AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 3- Using the result of GridSearchCV for the prediction then generating classification report.

-4- Evaluation the model’s performance by using confusion matrix and heatmap.
+4- Evaluating the model’s performance by using confusion matrix and heatmap.

 5- Result